Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 ![Launch session error](https://user-images.githubusercontent.com/45657289/215759609-fa3ecbd3-36fc-4985-8abe-bd05af07bba4.png)

 This is a [known issue](https://github.com/rstudio/rstudio/issues/11914) in older versions of Posit Workbench which will likely be fixed when the Posit Workbench environment is next updated.

+### Accessing files and databases

+#### Can a folder on the stats area be accessed from the server?

+All folders on the "stats" or "confidential" area can potentially be mapped so the server can see them.
+If you cannot see the particular folder that you want, raise a call in [Service Now](https://nhsnss.service-now.com/phs/) to have this done.

+#### Why can't I access any databases?

+If you can't access any databases from Posit Workbench, you should work through the following troubleshooting steps in the first instance:

+1. **Ensure that you have the appropriate access to the databases you require:** For new access to SMRA analysis views, please e-mail [phs.dmt@phs.scot](mailto:phs.dmt@phs.scot) specifying the required dataset(s).
+   Please copy in your line manager to the e-mail to show that they have authorised your request.
+You will receive an auto-generated e-mail 30 days prior to the expiry date of any SMRA access.
+Upon receipt of this e-mail, please agree with your line manager that access should be renewed, then forward the notification e-mail to one of the PHS administrators named; copy in your line manager to show the request is authorised.

+2. **Check your version of the `{odbc}` package:** A bug was previously reported in v1.4.0 of the `{odbc}` package that prevented users from accessing databases.
+If you have this package version installed, please upgrade to v1.4.1.
+If you do not yet have the `{odbc}` package installed, you will need this to access SMRA views from Posit Workbench.

+If you have all appropriate access permissions in place and have worked through the steps above, please raise a call in [Service Now](https://nhsnss.service-now.com/phs/) to have this investigated further.

 ### Scheduling tasks